jbakse/major_studio_1/content/assignment_final/index.md

 ### Proposal

 Write a 500-1000 word project proposal outlining your intended direction for the final project.

 It should specifically address the following:

 - *Context*: What are your areas of inquiry, what are you studying, and why?
 - *Intention*: What (generally) do you plan to make, and why?
-How is this making a response to your inquiry?
+How does this make a response to your inquiry?
 - *Impact*: What is the goal of your project, why is it important, and why should we care?
 - *Design Values*: What values will guide your process?

-Your proposal should draw from your on-going design research and your writing workshops and assignments.
+Your proposal should draw from your ongoing design research and your writing workshops and assignments.

 **Your proposal must be reviewed and edited by at least one person.
 Credit your editor at the end of your proposal.**